-- (x) "Licensee" means any natural person or entity who has been licensed by the Tribal Gaming Office to be involved in the Gaming Operation or in the providing of Gaming Services to the Tribe. - (y) "Lotto" is the generic name for a type of on-line lottery game operated by the State of Arizona in which a player selects a group of numbers from a larger field of numbers and wins by matching specific numbers subsequently drawn. - (z) "Management Contract" means a contract within the meaning of 25 U.S.C. §§ 2710(d)(9) and 2711. - (aa) "Management Contractor" means a natural person or entity that has entered into a Management Contract with the Tribe or a Gaming Facility Operator which has been approved pursuant to 25 U.S.C. §§ 2710(d)(9) and 2711. - (bb) "Manufacturer" means a natural person or entity that manufactures association of persons.

-Gaming Devices and/or component parts thereof as defined by this Compact for use or play in the Gaming Facilities. - (cc) "Person" includes a corporation, company, partnership, firm, association or society, as well as a natural person.
-When "person" is used to designate the violator or offender of any law, it includes a corporation, partnership or any
+- (x) "Licensee" means any natural person or entity who has been licensed by the Tribal Gaming Office to be involved in the Gaming Operation or in the providing of Gaming Services to the Tribe. - (y) "Lotto" is the generic name for a type of on-line lottery game operated by the State of Arizona in which a player selects a group of numbers from a larger field of numbers and wins by matching specific numbers subsequently drawn. - (z) "Management Contract" means a contract within the meaning of 25 U.S.C. §§ 2710(d)(9) and 2711. - (aa) "Management Contractor" means a natural person or entity that has entered into a Management Contract with the Tribe or a Gaming Facility Operator which has been approved pursuant to 25 U.S.C. §§ 2710(d)(9) and 2711. - (bb) "Manufacturer" means a natural person or entity that manufactures or play in the Gaming Facilities. - (cc) "Person" includes a corporation, company, partnership, firm, association or society, as well as a natural person.
+When "person" is used to designate the violator or offender of any law, it includes a corporation, partnership or any association of persons.